oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

         ![Key Vault](./images/okv_ssh-067.png "Move the file to tmp")

-        **Note**: The jar file must be downloaded successfully from DBSECLAB VM to DB23AI VM!
+        **Note**: The jar file must be downloaded successfully from DBSeclab VM to DB23ai VM!

     - Install OKV Client software (press "enter" for AUTO-LOGIN)